plstic/cmsc389b-spring21/projects/README.md

 ## Project retrieval and submission

-Projects should be cloned from our GitHub Classroom.
+Projects should be cloned from our GitHub repository.
-Submission is simple -- push your code solution to your cloned repository before the due-date!
+Submission is simple -- upload your code to our class Gradescope.
-TODO : we may change this to Gradescope submissions.